-Football was first introduced to Vietnam in 1896 by the French, who occupied the country at the time.
+Football was first introduced to Vietnam in 1896 by the French, who had occupied the country at the time.
 Over the next half-century, the sport would go on to spread widely throughout many provinces, though it was mostly limited to casual matches between local clubs.

 When Vietnam was divided into the Democratic Republic of Vietnam in the north and the Republic of Vietnam in the south in 1954, each government created its own national football team.
 Still, as the country was still at war, neither team was particularly active.

-After South Vietnam’s fall in 1975, the two football teams were united into what would become the Vietnam National Football team as we know it as today.
+After South Vietnam’s fall in 1975, the two football teams were united into what would become the Vietnam National Football team as we know it today.